 Figure 4.
-FVE Environment Overview dashboard > Investigate tab
+Foglight Evolve Environment Overview dashboard > Investigate tab

 The Environment Overview dashboard also includes a Protect tab, which allows you to review the of your virtual environment.
-This tab includes the following views:
+The Protect tab includes the Rapid Recovery and VEEAM tabs with the following views: